annzenna/Task-2-Analyze-a-Phishing-Email-Sample/README.md

     Unverified link destination	: The actual link is hidden behind text, real destination unknown Generic closing	                : Signed off as "Microsoft Team" without proper contact info

+If we get a suspicious email:
+                Do not click on any links or open attachments Do not reply to the email
+                Report it to your IT team or email provider Delete it from your inbox
+                Use the "Report phishing" button if the email service has one

-This email contains multiple phishing warning signs.
+In this email contains multiple phishing warning signs.
 The combination of a fake sender, scare tactics, and misleading links strongly suggests it's a phishing attempt.
 It should not be trusted or interacted with.